Here’s a hypothetical situation for you (which has all the chances to be real).

 However, if you want to position yourself as a leader in your industry, investing in a detailed guide on a topic related to your niche is a must.
-Besides, if you manage to create a guide that brings unique insights to the table, no matter how much you invest in it, its ROI will surprise you.
+Besides, if you manage to create a guide that brings unique insights to the table (such as Milosz’s HARO guide!), no matter how much you invest in it, its ROI will surprise you.

 How to create guides that drive more links?

 You can follow the same pattern as with the statistics roundups and listicles.

 Let’s say you want to write a guide on email marketing.
 Check out what your competitors are writing on this topic and view how many domains link back to their articles:

 Sure, your competitors might have good guides, but there’s always something they might have missed.
 You can take advantage of that and include all the information they skipped to your guide.
 And then, you can use it as your trump card when pitching your article to the websites that will link to it.

 If you’re looking for a creative way to present data and make it more comprehensible, an infographic would be a great choice.

 Infographics also perform quite well in terms of shareability because of their ability to deliver value through visual means.
 Besides, this type of content is also quite rare since only 49% of marketers say they actually create their own infographics, which means that others simply repost them from different brands.

 The infographic from CashNetUSA is a good example of that.
 It has backlinks from 45 domains, all of which simply link to it either as evidentiary support for their own articles or are simply reposting it: